 Rather than looking for ways to squeeze more activities into the day, find ways to cut back.
 Remember, it's OK to say no to new requests or commitments.
+Saying no is a complete sentence.
 When you say no to a new commitment, you're honoring your existing obligations and ensuring that you'll be able to devote high-quality time to them.

 Banish negative thoughts

 If you find yourself thinking, "This can't be done," snap back to attention.
 Think instead, "This will be tough.
-But we can make it work."
+But I can make it work.
+I can get through this."
 Putting a positive spin on negative thoughts can help you work through stressful situations.

 Humor is a great way to relieve stress.
+Try watching a funny movie or reading some joke books.
 Laughter releases endorphins — natural substances that help you feel better and maintain a positive attitude.
-Studies suggest laughter may have many benefits that may include boosting the immune system, increasing circulation and easing pain.
+Studies suggest that laughter may have many benefits that include boosting the immune system, increasing circulation and easing pain.

 See more In-depth